xillio/mapper/README.md

 ## License

-The Mapper Library is licensed under the INSERT LICENSE.
+The Mapper Library is licensed under the [Apache License, Version 2](LICENSE).